aiforfun/aiforfun.com/README.md

 3. Code something.
 4. Invite other members to join and contribute.

-Host: AWS S3
+- Host: AWS S3
-CI/CD: Travis CI (In progress)
+- CI/CD: Travis CI (In progress)

 Deployment Process in 2 simple steps:
 1. Commit code to GitHub
 2. Travis CI will build & deploy directly to AWS S3.

+Note:
+If you don’t want to run auto deployment for a particular commit for any reason, add [ci skip] or [skip ci] to the git commit message.
+Commits that have [ci skip] or [skip ci] anywhere in the commit messages are ignored by Travis CI.